top of page

 Alumni

 JASS participants become part of a growing network of international activists.
-JASS alumni have gone on to:
+Meet the 2025 cohort JASS alumni have gone on to:

 • Found a journal of Jewish culture and politics (Protocols)